Authentication

 Responsible Disclosure

-Ethical hackers and security researchers can report vulnerabilities to us at [email protected].
+Ethical hackers and security researchers can report vulnerabilities to us at security@s2.dev.